Mwanga II of Buganda

-Danieri Basammula-Ekkere Mwanga II Mukasa (3 June 1868 – 8 May 1903) was the 31st Kabaka of Buganda who ruled from 1884 until 1888 and from 1889 until 1897.
+Danieri Basammula-Ekkere Mwanga II Mukasa (3 June 1868 – 8 May 1903) was the Kabaka (King) of Buganda who ruled from 1884 to 1888 and again from 1889 to 1897.
+He is best known for his resistance to increasing British colonial influence and Christian missionary activities in Buganda Kingdom during the 19th century.

+Known as Mwanga II, his reign was marked by political instabilities, internal conflicts, and tensions between traditional authorities and foreign religious and colonial forces.
+He is also associated with the persecution of Christian converts, some of whom later became known as the Martyrs of Uganda.

+He was deposed in 1897 after being defeated by British forces and went into exile, where he died in 1903.

 Claim to the throne

 He was born at Nakawa on 3 June 1868.
 His father was Muteesa I of Buganda, who reigned between 1856 and 1884.
 His mother was Abakyala Abisagi Bagalayaze, the 10th of his father's 85 wives.
 He ascended to the throne on 18 October 1884, after the death of his father.
 He established his capital on Mengo Hill.